-For the years ended December 31, 2022 and 2021, the application of valuation techniques applied to similar assets and liabilities has been consistent.
+For the years ended December 31, 2023 and 2022, the application of valuation techniques applied to similar assets and liabilities has been consistent.
 The following is a description of the valuation methodologies used for instruments measured at fair value:

 Investments: The fair value of investments, other than the pooled funds held at the UCF, is based on quoted market prices, when available, or market prices provided by recognized broker-dealers.
 If listed prices or quotes are not available, due to the limited market activity of the instrument, fair value is based on net asset values reported by the underlying investment funds using unobservable inputs.
+Term investment notes are measured at amortized cost and money market funds are carried at cost.